ur-tcs/programming-2-ex-9/README.md

 </details>

 Now, you can explore those different notions through various exercises.
 We recommend the following order:

+Note: The material for this exercise is supposed to cover two weeks.
+The lecture on 18 June covered at least the material for the first task (Threads and concurrency).
+However you are encouraged to already try the other parts of this exercise, although the material will not be tought before June 25.

 1. [Threads and concurrency](./threads/) ⭐️
 2. [Parallel functional programming](./parallelism/) ⭐️
 3. [Asynchronicity and futures](./futures/) ⭐️